 Design History and Theory is offered at introductory and advanced levels to students across design disciplines.
 The courses are designed to engage with and reflect upon emergent practices and discourses in contemporary design.

-Introduction to Theory and History of Design II
+Introduction to Theory and History of Design I

 Lecture series